Resource: aws_ami#

 ,floppy<N>

-Attributes Reference#
+Attribute Reference#

 Supported attributes#

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 arn

-- The ARN of the image.id
+- The Amazon Resource Name (ARN) of the image.id

-- The ID of the created image.root_snapshot_id
+- The ID of the created image.image_owner_alias

-- The type of image.owner_id
+- The type of the image.owner_id

-- A map of tags assigned to the resource, including those inherited from the providerdefault_tags
+- Map of tags assigned to the image, including those inherited from the providerdefault_tags

 configuration block.